aspose-words/Aspose.Words-Documentation/java/developer-guide/printing-a-document-programmatically-or-using-dialogs/_index.md

 url: /java/print-a-document-programmatically-or-using-dialogs/
 ---

 This article describes how to print a word processing document using Aspose.Words API.
-It also demonstrates the methods of printing a document with Settings, Print Preview, and Print progress dialogs.
+It also shows the methods of printing a document with Settings, Print Preview, and Print progress dialogs.

 ## Printing a Document with Settings and Print Preview Dialogs